 Kennet chose to continue the collaboration with the external planner because the calculation turned out to be straightforward.

 "Before,I spent far too long creating and maintaining schedules.
 I could easily spend 12–14 working days per project.
 Now I spend one day.
-My time is better spent finding new projects, securing good contracts with subcontractors and suppliers, supervising the site – and generally just not being 10% behind all the time."
+My time is better spent finding new projects, securing good contracts with subcontractors and suppliers, supervising the site."

 The scheduling work is therefore outsourced to the planner from Exigo at a cost equivalent to three working days per project.

 "Kasper from Exigo is our external planner, and this is all he does.
 He's incredibly fast, and the money is well spent.
-With his help, projects can typically be delivered a month ahead of schedule.
-On one residential project, the construction time was reduced from 15 to 14 months."
+With his help, projects can typically be delivered a month ahead of schedule."

 According to Kennet, the results are not due to working faster, but to working in a more coordinated way.